 There is no such thing as perfect.
-Maybe consider your own personal collective idea of excellence, or collective idea of excellence
+Maybe consider your own personal collective idea of excellence, or collective idea of excellence practice, as a basis for theoretical analysis, or to spark a conversation with your kid/elder/friend...

-DRAW ME
+DRAW M

 - .
-ANSWER THE QUESTIONS ON THE SCALE

-- .
-TOTAL THE SUM OF THE ANSWERS

-- .
-INDICATE YOUR SCORES ON THE "ME" SCALE

-POWER.
-POWER TO RACE AND RACE TO CONSENT.

-.
-HOW DO YOU FEEL ABOUT EACH SET OF QUESTIONS?
-CHOOSE ONE Type of line or more, and express it by connecting consent to
+ANSWER THE QUESTIONS ON THE SU .
+TOTAL THE SUM OF THE ANSWERS - INDICATE YOUR SCORES ON THE "ME" SCALE HOW DO YOU FEEL AROUT FACH SET OF OUESTIONS?
+CHOOSE ON - .
+HOW DU YOU FEEL ABOUT EACH SET OF QUESTIONS?
+GROUSE ONE Type of Line or More, and express it by connecting consent to Power, power to race and race to consent.

-IE CONFUSED

-UPSET

-VIBING

-\Your Feeling.s\